 Your heart races during a work presentation.
 Your stomach tightens when you check your bank statements.
 Your shoulders tense as you scroll through endless emails.
 At the end of the day, you feel burned out.

-These familiar sensations share a common thread: stress, our body’s ancient alarm system struggling to cope with the unprecedented demands of modern life.
+These familiar sensations share a common thread: stress, the body’s alarm system, struggling to cope with the unprecedented demands of modern life.

-The good news is that understanding how stress works in different stages can help you recognize and manage it before it takes a toll, and each stress stage requires different strategies to navigate successfully.
+The good news is that understanding how stress works at different stages can help you recognize and manage it before it takes a toll.

 Beneficial or Harmful